Chart Color Schemes

 Brunswick East features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Brunswick East's dwelling structure in its latest Census evaluation showed 23.7% houses and 76.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 46.2% houses and 53.8% other dwellings.
-Home ownership in Brunswick East was at 18.9%, with mortgaged dwellings at 26.9% and rented dwellings at 54.1%.
+Brunswick East's dwelling structure, as per the latest Census, comprised 23.7% houses and 76.3% other dwellings.
+In comparison, Melbourne metro had 46.2% houses and 53.8% other dwellings.
+Home ownership in Brunswick East was 18.9%, with mortgaged dwellings at 26.9% and rented dwellings at 54.1%.
 The median monthly mortgage repayment was $2,000, below Melbourne metro's average of $2,149.
-Median weekly rent in Brunswick East was $421, slightly higher than Melbourne metro's figure of $418.
-Nationally, Brunswick East's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher at $421 compared to the national figure of $375.
+Median weekly rent in Brunswick East was $421, compared to Melbourne metro's $418.
+Nationally, Brunswick East's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, and rents were substantially higher at $421 compared to the national figure of $375.

 Frequently Asked Questions - Housing